plutov/pliutau.com/content/transitioning-from-eng-to-em.md

 It's all about the work behind the scenes to put engineers in position to succeed and highlight their successes, while we stay in the shadow.

 Most engineering managers were successful engineers first.
-Losing that can hurt, but being a manager offers a chance to have a bigger impact, on people’s lives as well.
+Losing that can hurt, but being a manager offers a chance to have a bigger impact, on people's lives as well.
 And many managers find that helping others helps them grow, too.

 ### Mentoring is important